Romchik38/CheckoutShippingComment/readme.md

 ## Description

-Module adds a comment to shipping address via extension attribute.
+The module adds a comment to shipping address via extension attribute.

 Features:
-- comment shows for guests and customers with new address & not save in address book checkbox.
+- a comment is displayed for guests and customers with new address & not save in address book checkbox.

 ## Docs